1.1 Professionals and Professionalism

 • Politeness

 The final component of professionalism in business communication is “convention” (Lucas & Rawlins, 2015).
 This component refers to following the accepted norms of business communication.
 So, formatting documents properly and using standards of design.
 Organizations might provide you with specific formatting guidelines, but learning what is standard for the business world and your field and organization in specific is a part of your professional development.
-Breaking convention or organizational norms can distract from your message.
+Breaking conventions or organizational norms can distract from your message.

 Convention: Follow accepted norms